K0sen/rest-react/README.md

 # Running:
 - Dump db from `film_archive.sql`
 - Set your database in `web-service/config/db.php`
-- Shoot: `php -S localhost:8000 -t web-service`
+- Shoot: `php -S localhost:8000 -t web-service` to up a local server
-- And: `php -S localhost:5000 -t front-end/build`
+- And: `php -S localhost:5000 -t front-end/build` to up another local server

 Now you are able to using your the app on `localhost:5000`.
 It will addressing to your api-service on `localhost:8000`.